wholesomewilson/sfheroku/README.md

 Key Features: CRUD for records in both Heroku Postgres and SalesForce Objects

 ### Heroku Postgres Tables
-It shows the most recent modified records in both Heroku Postgres and SalesForce Objects to show the results of CRUD functions in the app.
+It shows the most recent modified records in both Heroku Postgres and SalesForce Objects to verify the results of CRUD functions in the app.

 Key Features: Update table without page refresh (Ajax)